GetDKAN/dkan_starter/docs/docker-dev-env/ahoy.md

 DKAN Starter ahoy commands are stored in the ``.ahoy/sites/`` folder in DKAN.

+# TODO: enable ahoy v2
+Everything below this line is currently not yet available.
+---

 ## Upgrading to ahoy v2
 ### Rational
 Now that dkan_starter is open sourced we need a straight forward way of allowing